msracver/Deep-Image-Analogy/README.md

 - **GPU Number**=```0```
 - **Ratio**=```0.5```
 - **Blend Weight**=```2```
-- **Output Ids**=```1 1```
 - **Flag of WLS Filter**=```false```(```1``` means ```true```)

 ### Tips

 - We often test images of size 600x400 and 448x448.
-- For the sizes above, we set ratio to be 0.5 when the structure of the image is simple, such as face.
-And set ratio to be 1.0 on complicated examples like mountain, ship and garden.
+- For the sizes above, we found ratio=0.5 can make the results better in face cases.
+For other complicated examples like mountain, ship and garden, we set ratio to 1.0.
 - Blend weight controls the result appearance.
 If you want the result to be more like original content photo, please increase it; if you want the result more faithful to the style, please reduce it.
 - For the four applications, our settings are mostly (but not definitely):
-  - Photo2style: blend weight level-3, ratio-0.5 for face and ratio-1 for other cases.
+  - Photo2style: blend weight=3, ratio=0.5 for face and ratio=1 for other cases.
-  - Style2style: blend weight level-3, ratio-1.
+  - Style2style: blend weight=3, ratio=1.
-  - Style2photo: blend weight level-2, ratio-0.5.
+  - Style2photo: blend weight=2, ratio=0.5.
-  - Photo2photo: blend weight level-3, ratio-1.
+  - Photo2photo: blend weight=3, ratio=1.

 ## Acknowledgments